 New medical treatments must be proven safe and effective before they can be offered to a large number of patients.
 New treatments are tested through clinical trials, a series of research studies using a limited number of patients.
 Any new type of treatment can be tested in a clinical trial.
-If you or a loved one has ALD or AMN, you know the heartbreaking frustration that there are not yet treatments that can stop or significantly slow the disease.
+If you or a loved one has ALD or AMN, you know the heartbreaking frustration that not all treatments can stop or significantly slow the disease.

-You may not know that there are hundreds of scientists and doctors working hard to discover those treatments.
-That discovery depends, in large part, on the willing spirit of people with ALD/AMN who volunteer to be a part of a clinical trial.
-People with ALD/AMN who enroll in a clinical trial are contributing to improved health care for everyone with the disease.
-Even when the results of a trial are negative, we learn that much more about the disease, and how to look for more promising new treatments.
+There are many scientists and doctors working hard to discover better treatments.
+That discovery depends, in large part, on the willing spirit of people with ALD and AMN who volunteer to be a part of a clinical trial.
+People who enroll in a clinical trial are contributing to improved health care for everyone with the disease.
+Even when the results of a trial are negative, we learn that much more about the disease and how to look for more promising new treatments.